elifsoygur/oop-abstraction-guide/oop_interfaces_and_abstracts.md

     }
 }

-In summary, if the child class is abstract, it is not required to implement the abstract methods of the interface or abstract class.
-However, if the child class is not declared abstract (i.e., it is concrete), it must implement all the abstract methods from both the abstract class and the interface it implements.

 Rule 7:A class can extend only one class (No multiple inheritance).
 But a class can implement multiple interfaces.
 Also, interfaces can extend multiple interfaces.